 Thirdly, mediation is a far quicker than court proceedings, so the parties can save time by choosing to come to agreements with the aid of a trained mediator.
 As mentioned previously, the current waiting times for court hearings are longer than ever due to the massive backlog arising from the pandemic.
 Additionally, it avoids the risk of a difficult and stressful court experience which can have a negative impact on the children.

 Accessing mediation during the pandemic

-Direct Mediation Services have successfully adapted in response to the COVID-19 pandemic.
+Direct Mediation Services successfully adapted in response to the COVID-19 pandemic.
 The MIAM can be done by either Zoom, WhatsApp Video, Teams, or FaceTime.
 Whilst we are thankfully coming out of the pandemic, we have decided to continue to offer our virtual services.
 This is to ensure the continued safety of our staff and clients.

 It’s worth noting however that in cases where a participant is legally aided, they must use either Zoom or WhatsApp as the participant is required to be on video.
 The joint sessions are usually held on Zoom, but we are flexible to work around your needs